saturday, august 24 at 7:00pm (sundown) | free admission

 This FREE screening will be held outdoors in Bisbee, AZ at the Central School Project, 43 Howell Avenue, Bisbee, AZ, 85603.
 Please bring your own seating.
 Please note: In the event of inclement weather, this outdoor screening will be moved to an indoor venue nearby.

-Special thanks to our community partner, Zia Records.
+Special thanks to our community partner for this screening, Central School Project.

 “This unearthed cinematic nugget provides further evidence, not that any was necessary, of the legendary performer’s magnetism and musical virtuosity.” – Frank Scheck, Hollywood Reporter